mahesh25242/esp32-firebase-emulator/README.md

 # Overview
 The zip file in the root folder contains the library used for cron.
 This library was created from CronAlarms.
 However, the ccronexpr it uses is outdated, so I replaced it with a new one developed at [Supertinycron](https://github.com/exander77/supertinycron).
 To import this into the Arduino IDE, navigate to the "Sketch" menu, then hover over "Include Library".
-F rom there, click "Add .ZIP Library" and select EnkitekCrons.zip from our root folder.
+F rom there, click "Add .ZIP Library" and select MksCrons.zip from our root folder.

 ## Additionally, we are using the following libraries: